gardusi/type-safe-monads/README.md

 This implementation is powered by [Monapt](https://github.com/jiaweihli/monapt).
 Take some time to show some appreciation to the original author.

+Pending Improvements:

+- [ ] Improve README.md by adding some description and library usage

 ## Usage

 ```typescript